blbadger/blbadger.github.io/aperiodic-inverted.md

 Suppose one were to observe movement over time, and wanted to describe the movement mathematically in order to be able to predict what happens in the future.
 This is the goal of dynamical theory, and other pages on this site should convince one that precise knowledge of the future is much more difficult than it would seem even when a precise dynamical equation is known.

 What about if someone were curious about the past?
 Given a system of dynamical equations describing how an object's movement occurs, can we find out where the object came from?
-This question is addressed here for two relatively simple maps, the logistic and Henon.
+This question is addressed here for two relatively simple iterative systems, the logistic and Henon maps.

 ### The logistic map is non-invertible